About the Early Career Researcher Forum: eligibility, history and what we do.

 In 2015 this working group presented a successful proposal for the establishment of a national ECR Forum within the Society and began working on developing its purpose and structure.

-In March 2016, the official Royal Society Te Apārangi’s Early Career Researcher Forum will be launched.
+In March 2016, the official Royal Society Te Apārangi’s Early Career Researcher Forum was launched.